-Michael Thompson joined the Arizona State University Police Department in May 2008 after spending 20+ years with the City of Mesa Police Department, AZ. in a variety of assignments, including Sergeant,(patrol, jail, bike unit, community action, advanced training, School Resource Officer supervisor, Criminal Law lead instructor) Detective, Honor Guard and Forensic/ Composite Artist.
+Chief Thompson joined the Arizona State University Police Department in May 2008 after spending 20+ years with the City of Mesa Police Department, in a variety of assignments, including Sergeant (patrol, jail, bike unit, community action, advanced training, school resource officer supervisor, Criminal Law lead instructor), detective, honor guard and forensic/ composite artist.

 Mike has served as Commander at the West campus, as Commander of the Support Services Division at the Tempe campus and as Assistant Chief of Support Services of the department.
 Michael is currently the Chief of Police since 2014.

-In August of 2015, ASUPD and police Chief Michael Thompson launched a Special Victims Unit.
+In August of 2015, ASUPD and Police Chief Michael Thompson launched a Special Victims Unit.
 ASU is one of four universities in the nation with an SVU devoted to addressing sexual assault on campus.
-Detectives assigned to the Special Victims Unit will investigate cases involving physical and sexual abuse, domestic violence and crimes against children.
+Detectives assigned to the Special Victims Unit will investigate cases involving physical and sexual abuse, domestic violence, and crimes against children.

 Chief Thompson received a Doctorate from ASU’s Mary Lou Fulton Teachers College in the Leadership and Innovation.
 He has also earned a Masters of Administration/Leadership degree from Northern Arizona University and a Master of Education from Northern Arizona University.